kylesargent/ZeroNVS/README.md

 In this repository, we currently provide code to reproduce our main evaluations and also to run ZeroNVS to distill NeRFs from your own images.
 This includes scripts to reproduce the main metrics on DTU and Mip-NeRF 360 datasets.

 ### Coming soon: Diffusion model training documentation and data setup scripts
 As part of ZeroNVS, we implement a high-performance dataloader in WebDataset for multiview data.
 This allows us to shard and stream data efficiently from large datasets such as our mixture dataset (CO3D, ACID, and RealEstate10K).
-All the code is already released in `enter_the_photo_diffusion`, but is not documented and somewhat entangled with our internal data representations.
+All the code is already released in `zeronvs_diffusion`, but is not documented and somewhat entangled with our internal data representations.
 We will shortly provide additional documentation and scripts for setting up your own massive sharded multiview datasets.

 # Acknowledgement